Meet ContextCheck: Our Open-Source Framework for LLM & RAG Testing! Check it out on Github!

 Reading time:

 43% of decision-makers in IT dread that the rising levels of data influx might overwhelm their data infrastructures in the future [1].
-The necessity for businesses to make data-driven decisions, coupled with the ever-increasing disparity of data sources, has necessitated the need for robust data infrastructures that can extract, transform, and load data rapidly and efficiently.
+The necessity for businesses to make data-driven decisions, coupled with the ever-increasing disparity of data sources such as data warehouses or data lakes, has necessitated the need for robust data infrastructures that can extract, transform, and load data rapidly and efficiently.

 Also, because most businesses generate data in a transactional database, which is not ideal for running analytics, the need for a data transfer system that can move data from the source to the storage and process it in real-time has never been more apparent.
 That’s where data pipelines come in.

 Data pipelines offer organizations the most convenient and efficient way to manage their data.
-Read on as we explore the concept of data pipelines in its entirety, from what it is to how to build one from scratch.
+Read on as we explore the concept of data pipelines in its entirety, from what it is to how to build a data pipeline from scratch.

 Data pipelines are a set of aggregated components that ingest raw data from disparate sources and move it to a predetermined destination for storage and analysis (usually in a data warehouse or a data lake) [2].
 But, before data flows into the repository, it undergoes various processing and transformations, including aggregations, filtering, and masking, to ensure appropriate standardization and integration [3].